karmaniket/GtaVControl/Readme.md

 <h1 align="center">GTA V Hand Gesture Control</h1>

-Control Grand Theft Auto V (GTA V) using a trained machine learning model and develop a real-time hand gesture recognition and control system.
+Develop a real-time hand gesture recognition and control system, and control GTA V using a trained machine learning model.
 This project uses `OpenCV` and `MediaPipe` for hand tracking, `scikit-learn` for gesture classification, and `pynput` for keyboard/mouse emulation.

 ## *Click below for full tutorial*